Publishing Next announces its Industry Awards in 11 categories

 Instituted by Publishing Next – which promotes discussion and networking within the book publishing sector – the annual Publishing Next Industry Awards celebrate innovation and leadership in the pan-Indian book trade.
 It recognises publishers of all sizes and in all Indian languages.

-Kalachuvadu Publications won Publisher of the Year – the first time being inn 2018.
+Kalachuvadu Publications won Publisher of the Year – for the first time being 2018.
 The Bookstore of the Year – the only prize in the country for independent bookshops – was not announced this year owing to an insufficient number of entries.

 Leonard Fernandes, co-founder of Publishing Next, said that “the fact that these Awards have been presented consecutively for 10 years now, and in a wide array of categories, speaks to both, the respect the awards have garnered from the publishing community as well as its commitment towards continuously encouraging publishing excellence.”